 America has been a prominent music group since the early 1970s, when they immediately had hit success with their debut album America, and they won the Grammy Award for Best New Artist.
 It was during the ‘70s and early ‘80s that the band enjoyed steady chart success.
 Two of America’s albums have been certified platinum (America and Homecoming) and three more albums have gone gold (Holiday, Hearts and Hideaway).

-Each of the original, three band members wrote songs and sang lead vocals.
+Each of the three, original band members wrote songs and sang lead vocals.
 Bunnell wrote the hits “A Horse With No Name,” “Ventura Highway” and “Tin Man,” and co-wrote the Top 40 single “The Border” (with Russ Ballard).
 Beckley wrote the hits “Sister Golden Hair,” “I Need You” and “Daisy Jane.”
 And Peek wrote the hits “Lonely People,” “Today’s the Day,” and “Don’t Cross the River.”
 In addition, the band had a Top 10 hit in 1982 with “You Can Do Magic” (written by Russ Ballard).

 Notably, in the mid to late ‘70s, the band was produced by legendary, Beatles record producer, George Martin.
 Martin produced seven, consecutive recording projects with them, including five studio albums and a live album.